tfroitzheim/project-systemic-activation/README.md

 ## Contact & Authorship

-This repository is maintained by members of the **Whited Lab** at the **Harvard University Department of Stem Cell and Regenerative Biology**.
+This repository was created in collaboration by the members of the **Whited Lab** and is maintained at the **Harvard University Department of Stem Cell and Regenerative Biology**.

 **Creator**
 - **Name:** Tim Froitzheim